Vatisinl/cba_final_project/README.md

 # ECM transcriptome dynamics during aging
 ## Introduction

+Additionally, it would be interesting to find not only genes which expression changes between three chosen age groups but also whole modules of genes which change together.
+It may help to highlight interesting findings in DE analysis, link them, adjust in silico experiments and come to biologically relevant conclusions being based on two different approaches.

 ## Results

+## WGCNA
 The next stage of the project was to conduct WGCNA to find gene modules that change during ageing process.
 Due to technical reasons we used only samples from heart, liver and lung.

 Data were preprocessed: metadata was created based on GTEx Portal files: GTEx_Analysis_v8_Annotations_SubjectPhenotypesDS.txt and GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt; after sample filtration gene filtration was performed: min 70 counts per a sample; DESeq normalization was performed as well as variance stabilizing transformation.
 Then power of correlation was chosen for every tissue such minimum power that scale free topology model fit showed in R^2 more than 0.8.